Calculating the Cost of Relocating

-Many expats, particularly those only staying for a short time tend to become reliant on public transport to get around.
+Many expats, particularly those only staying for a short time tend to become reliant on public transport to get around instead of investing in a car, to try and keep their cost of living to a minimum.
 Again, these prices will vary from country to country and between the different methods of transport.
 Those working further away from their place of work or residence may have to pay more, which can add up to a hefty figure if you work the traditional 5-day week.
 Although many countries offer discounted travel cards and other cost-saving features, paying for transport is certainly an aspect to factor in.

-Another facet to consider is Personal Income Tax rates, which vary considerably around the globe.
+Another facet to consider is Personal Income Tax rates, which vary considerably around the globe and could affect your cost of living depending on where your new hometown is.
 This will, of course, have an obvious effect on your earnings and disposable income.
 Additionally, working in one country whilst also having financial commitments in another can lead to complicated tax implications which are undoubtedly something to be very aware of.
 It is highly recommended to look into the country you are moving to and find out if there are any double tax agreements in place with your home country, these will help prevent you being taxed twice across both countries.
 Moreover, some nations and regions may have tax provisions or penalties which can also add or take from any disposable income and funds.

 The cost of different forms of insurance such as your home or car can fluctuate between nations.
 Health insurance is vital and extremely necessary in most countries, particularly if they do not have a free public healthcare system.
 In some countries, these premiums can be high and should be factored into your living costs along with Private healthcare, which can also be expensive.
 This is a crucial aspect to consider when calculating your cost of living, before leaping into a big career move.